xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-playbook-slug.md

 thumbnailImage: /post/images/webdev-manual-cover.png
 ---

-This post is part of the Web Developer's Design Manual series, which are created to provide examples, best practice, and suggestions for designing and building web services.
+This post is part of the Web Developer Playbook series, which are created to provide examples, best practice, and suggestions for designing and building web services.
 I will be using libraries from the JavaScript ecosystem (e.g., Node.js, React.js) in all my examples.

 <!--more-->

 ![](/post/images/webdev-manual-cover.png)
 ## What is a Slug?

 A slug is the last part of the url containing a unique string which identifies the resource being served by the web service.
 In that sense, a slug is a unique identifier for the resource.
-For example, the slug for this article, which has the url of http://xiaoyunyang.github.io/web-developers-design-manual-demystifying-the-slug is: "web-developers-design-manual-demystifying-the-slug".
+For example, the slug for this article, which has the url of http://xiaoyunyang.github.io//web-developer-playbook-slug is: "web-developer-playbook-slug".

 Some websites are designed to have slugs contain actual words of the title of the resource being services.
 For instance: